jlizakowski/Babbler/README.md

 It is the parts of the mind that can proofread a document and detect when something sounds wrong."

 ## Caveats
-* The code hasn't been touched in ~11 years (approx 2004 through 2006).
+* The code has sat unused for about a decade (approx 2004 through 2006).
 It was a work in progress.
 I wouldn't write it the same way today.
 * I'm releasing it as open-source, if anyone is interested in extending it or experimenting with the concepts.
 * I learned about Markov chains while building this, so the implementation might be non-standard.
+* The part of the code that is of most interest is the data structure, and how it can be used.
-* Original version from the 1990's was in Excel format.
+* The original version was written in the 1990's, in Excel spreadsheet format.
 Later versions were in Perl and PHP4.
 There were several Java versions, this being the most recent.

 ## Applications
 * Text Generation (Babbling)